guddbye/can-of-books-frontend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-## Lab: Class 12 - Resource Create and Delete
+## Lab: Class 11 - Building CRUD apps with MongoDB

 Estimate of time needed to complete: 4 hours

+Start time: 4:00pm

+Finish time: 9:30pm

+Actual time needed to complete: 5.5 hours

+## Lab: Class 12 - Building CRUD apps with MongoDB

+Estimate of time needed to complete: 5 hours

-Start time: 2:00PM
+Start time: 2:00pm

-Finish time: 8:00PM
+Finish time: 8:45pm

-Actual time needed to complete: 5 hours
+Actual time needed to complete: 6.75 hours